-There is a labelled stopcock to isolate the hot (red label) water and cold (blue label) supply next to the heat exchange unit located in the hallway cupboard.
-Please note that these are two separate stopcocks.
+There is a labelled stopcock to isolate the cold water (blue label) supply next to the heat exchange unit located in the hallway cupboard.

-Twist in a clockwise direction to turn off.

-In the event of a leak outside your property please contact L&Q.
+- Twist in a clockwise direction to turn off. - In the event of a leak outside your property please contact L&Q.

-Isolation valves are fitted to the pipe work connecting sinks, wash hand basins and other appliances such as washing machines.
+Isolation valves are fitted to the pipe work connecting appliances such as washing machines.
 These should be used when servicing one of the appliances to prevent having to shut off the main water supply.

-Connection of washing machine/dishwasher
+Connection of washing machine /dishwasher